REQUIRED MATERIALS

 9. Assemble the bag

 Position the lining inside the bag.
-Using double-sided tape, glue the facing edge to edge, wrong sides together, to the top of the bag.
-Stagger the center points to avoid bulk.
-Be careful to position the facing correctly in relation to the magnetic top so that it is centered (see step 8).
+Using double-sided tape, glue the facing edge to edge, wrong side to wrong side, with the top of the bag.
+Stagger the centers to avoid bulk.
+Be careful to position the facing correctly in relation to the position of the magnetic snap so that it is centered (see step 8).

 ![]() |